m0xsec/dailybytes/content/posts/arch/index.md

 $ bootctl --path=/boot install
 ```

 Now to make our Arch boot entry.
-You are going to see the UUID of your root partition for this, so to make things a bit easier, I would recommend adding the UUID to the boot entry file, twice:
+You are going to need the UUID of your root partition for this, so to make things a bit easier, I would recommend adding the UUID to the boot entry file, twice:
 {{< notice warning >}}
 Make sure you are using the correct drive and are specifying your root partition.
 {{< /notice >}}